 A few Tahiti facts about their wildlife:

-Tahiti snakes aren’t poisonous, and while you will see plenty of bugs – mosquitos, flies, etc. – only one is poisonous: the centipede.
+- Tahiti snakes aren’t poisonous, and while you will see plenty of bugs – mosquitoes, flies, etc. – only one is poisonous: the centipede.
 Moreover, their centipedes can grow up to 20cm long and have venom-injecting fangs that cause swelling and pain for several hours.

 18. Tahiti’s capital is Papeete.

-French Polynesia’s capital, Papeete, is the biggest city in Tahiti; however, it is not a large city, but a medium sized town by Western standards.
+French Polynesia’s capital, Papeete, is the biggest city in Tahiti; however, it is not a large city.
+It’s more like a medium-sized town by Western standards.

 Many of the places to visit in Tahiti can be expensive (like Bora Bora and Moorea), but there are many islands that guarantee backpackers can find raw beauty, empty beaches, and Tahiti nature, even on a budget.
-If these Tahiti facts inspire you to visit more of the South Pacific Islands, check out our ultimate Galapagos Islands Budget Travel Guide.
+If these Tahiti facts inspire you to visit more of the South Pacific Islands, check out our ultimate Galapagos Islands Budget Travel Guide for some more majestic goodness.

 Like this Post?
 Pin me!!